epadam/Production-Time-Series-Prediction-System/README.md

 https://github.com/epadam/production-level-data-analysis/new/master/k8s

-## Model Developing and Deploying Process

-Here we use adults income dataset as example

-1. Data Collection (You will denmamize customers personal information from database) Dockerize your code
+## Machine Learning Project in Production

+### Data Engineering

+1. Data Collection (from IoT, web or other sources, streaming data or bulk) Kafka or API fetch

-2. ETL, Data Labeling (transform the format you need and store in feature store)
+2. ETL, Data Labeling (denmamize customers personal information from database, transform the format you need and store in feature store)

+    Apache Beam, Spark, Flink

+3. Orchestrate the pipeline (Airflow)

+4. Develop CI/CD for your Data Processing pipeline

+5. Deploy the pipeline into production env

+### Model Developing and Deploying Process

+Here we use bike sharing dataset as example

 3. EDA, Model Development/Tacking/Evaluation (dvc, mlflow, microsoft responsible AI toolkit)